docpad-archive/documentation/core/debug.html.md

 1. [Get TraceGL from their website](https://trace.gl)

-	1. It's shareware, but by gosh it is worth the money!
+	1. It’s shareware, but by gosh it is worth the money!
 It is AMAZING.

 2. Download it to somewhere in your `PATH`, and run the following on it: